NCAR/ASAPPyTools/README.rst

 Instructions & Use
 ------------------

-For instructions on how to use the PyTools, see the additional documents found in the docs/api and docs/user directories.

-If you are a developer wanting to use the PyTools API directly from your own Python code, please read the 'Building & Installation' section above for instructions on how to build the API documentation.
-Once built, you will be able to open the 'docs/api/html/index.html' page in any browser.
+For instructions on how to use the ASAP Python Toolbox, see the additional documentation found in the docs directory.
+Please read the 'Building & Installation' section above for instructions on how to build the HTML documentation.
+Once built, you will be able to open the 'docs/build/html/index.html' page in any browser.

-The docs/user directory contains user manual describing how to use the different modules in the PyTools package.
-Both this README and the User Manual are written in reStructuredText, and can easily be converted to HTML or many other formats with the help of a tool such as pandoc or Sphinx.